lim-james/monte-carlo-options-pricer/README.md

 - [ ] Add path-dependent options
     - [ ] Implement adjustable time-step grid per path
-- [ ] Allow multiple options to be priced in one run
-    - [ ] Output results to CSV/JSON for analysis
 - [ ] Integrate unit tests and CI for validation
 - [ ] Add CMake build system with flags for release/debug